iron-bound-designs/exchange-addon-gravity-forms-checkout-info/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress Administration.

 == Changelog ==

+= 1.4 =
+* FIX: Only load Gravity Forms JS when displaying a Form in the Super Widget

 = 1.3 =
 * FIX: Ensure Gravity Forms load after a user has just registered